-Landfills are the most common form of waste disposal.
-There is only one solid waste landfill in the region: The Lebanon Solid Waste Landfill owned by the City of Lebanon.
+Landfills are the most common form of waste disposal nationally.
+There is only one solid waste landfill in the region: The Lebanon Solid Waste and Recycling Facility owned by the City of Lebanon.
 Several older landfills existed in the region, but closed when more stringent regulations were adopted by the state and federal governments.